Rishit-katiyar/Mastering-AWS-DeepRacer/chapter's /Chapter 8: Advanced Reward Function Techniques.md

     return inferred_reward_function
 ```

-In this code snippet, `expert_trajectories` represent a collection of observed trajectories from expert agents.
-The `learn_reward_function` function utilizes these trajectories to infer the underlying reward function, allowing the agent to learn from expert behavior without explicit reward annotations.
+In this mystical incantation, `expert_trajectories` stand as cryptic scrolls, bearing witness to the arcane movements of expert agents.
+Through the mystical invocation of `learn_reward_function`, the very fabric of the underlying reward function is unveiled, allowing the agent to glean wisdom from the enigmatic dance of expert behavior, sans explicit reward annotations.

-### Curriculum Learning: Crafting the Learning Path
+### Curriculum Learning: Crafting the Arcane Pathway

-Curriculum learning orchestrates the learning journey, scaffolding agent proficiency through a carefully curated sequence of tasks.
-By modulating task complexity and exposure over time, curriculum learning accelerates learning progress, enhances sample efficiency, and fosters robust skill acquisition.
-Explore the intricacies of curriculum learning, where each task serves as a stepping stone towards mastery:
+Curriculum learning emerges as the masterful conductor orchestrating the arcane journey of learning, scaffolding agent proficiency through a meticulously curated sequence of tasks.
+By delicately modulating task complexity and exposure over the sands of time, curriculum learning accelerates the cadence of learning progress, imbuing agents with a mystic efficiency in sample acquisition and nurturing the seeds of robust skill acquisition.
+Delve into the arcane depths of curriculum learning, where each task serves as a sacred stepping stone towards transcendence:

 ```python
 def curriculum_reward(task_difficulty):